p-m-p/parsonic/packages/share-button/README.md

 ## Fallback content

-Fallback content can be provided if for some reason the native share function isn't available or the scripts aren't loaded.
+Fallback content can be provided for situations where the native share function isn't available or the component script isn't loaded.
 Please see this [blog post][blog-post] for thorough explanation of using fallback content.

 ```html
 <share-button>